-- Heat a large skillet or cast iron over high heat.
+- Heat a large non-stick skillet medium-high heat.
 Add the tofu and marinade.
-Let heat for 5 minutes, stirring to evenly brown.
+Let heat for 5 minutes, stirring as needed to evenly brown.

-- Lower the heat to medium.
+- Reduce the heat to medium.
 Stir the tofu occasionally to cook evenly.
-The chorizo is ready when it is firm but still juicy, about 5 minutes.
+The tofu is ready when it is firm but still juicy, about 5 minutes.

-- Enjoy in tacos, burrito bowls, or as a salad topping.
+- Serve in tacos, burrito bowls, or as a salad topping.
 Cover and refrigerate for up to 3 days.

 - Tofu: I've made this recipe with firm, extra firm and super firm tofu and they all work well.
 I prefer extra or super firm because it is not as a soft as medium firm tofu.

 - Storage and reheating: Refrigerate in a closed container for up to 3-4 days.
 Reheat in a skillet over medium-high heat, cooking until warmed through.
 Spray with nonstick oil as needed to prevent sticking.

 - Baking instructions: Spread the tofu into a thin layer on a parchment-paper lined baking sheet.
 Bake at 350F for 15-20 minutes, or until the tofu is deepened in color.